 It's that club again.
 The Comedy Store Players are the bee's knees when it comes to improv.
 The great Paul Merton did this gig for many years, and some of his peers carry on in this rotating-cast weekly outing, with fresh blood including Cariad Lloyd and Ruth Bratt.
 Comedy Store Players

-Shoot from the Hip, the Bill Murray and the Albany, Great Portland Street (every other Sunday)
+Shoot from the Hip, the Bill Murray and the Albany, Great Portland Street (semi-regular)

 According to their website, a Londonist reviewer once called Shoot from the Hip "the finest improv you'll find in the city", so there you go.
-This peripatetic setup can be found at the Bill Murray first Sunday of every month, and the Albany every third Sunday.
-Keep your eyes peeled for other shows at the likes of 2Northdown and 21Soho.
+This peripatetic setup can be found in and around London, including the Bill Murray and Leicester Square Theatre.
 Shoot from the Hip

 Other great places to watch comedy in London